Runbjorn9/nvidia-340xx-dkms/README.md

 Taken from Manjaro forums.
 This contains the proper files to compile Nvidia Drivers 340 into Kernels 5.4 and 5.10.
-So far I tested this on 5.4, 5.9 (so far no problems at all) and 5.10.
+So far I tested this on 5.4, 5.9 (no problems at all) and 5.10.

 In order to do this, your system needs development tools.
 Those can be installed with the following command: sudo pacman -S git base-devel